Wednesday, 26 August 2015

 The Whole Reverse Monty Debacle

-I did promise that I would try to review just how I managed to convince myself that I was right with the reverse Monty Hall problem.
-Now I have the benefit of distance with which to assess what happened (because I am looking at what a completely different person did, you know, “me” but the “me” of a few months ago, who is totally different to the “me” today).
+I promised that I would try to review just how I managed to convince myself that I was right with the reverse Monty Hall problem (when I was very clearly wrong).
+I have the benefit of distance with which to assess what happened (because I am now looking at what a completely different person did, you know, “me” but the “me” of a few months ago, who is totally different to the “me” today).

 My focus here will not be on the results of my error, but rather trying to understand how I made the error – and why I found the error convincing.
 (There are quite a few posts on the results already, together with some comments to those posts as well as quite a bit of activity over at reddit, largely in the “bad mathematics” area.
 Admitting I was wrong has apparently still not appeased the masses.
 Oh well.
 Never mind.)